overture-stack/lyric/packages/ui/README.md

 > NOTE: Because tailwind is being bundled with these exported components, it's worth noting that a project also using tailwind may possibly overlap on styles.
 This won't functionally affect the project, but may cause unintended visual issues.

+#### Custom Components

+Some components are not exported from shadcn and are custom.
+As a result, the consumer cannot change the color from their own .css file.
+If they wish to change the styles of a custom component, use the customStyles that are provided as props.

+Custom Components

+- pill
+- headertext

 ---

 ## Adding new components from Shadcn